Ptychography-4-0/ptychography/docs/source/algorithms.rst

   transforms the pixel outlines of the target image to the source coordinates.
   Additionally, it can apply pre- and post-transforms in case the target or source coordinates are not euclidean.
-Most notably, a pre-transform of the reconstruction coordinates can apply an inverse FFT shift with zero overhead.
+Most notably, a pre-transform of the reconstruction coordinates using :meth:`ptychography40.reconstruction.common.ifftshift_coords` can apply an inverse FFT shift with zero overhead.
 A post-transform allows flexible mapping of detector positions to detector channels, for example to support detectors with nonstandard geometries.
 * :meth:`ptychography40.reconstruction.common.apply_matrix` is a convenience
   function that applies a transformation matrix to a stack of detector images, taking care of properly reshaping the input and output.